 Do I get my money back?

 Any unused portion of the cost may be refunded.
-The amount of fee refunded will depend on how soon a withdrawal request is received.
-For applications withdrawn during evaluation the costs associated with preliminary assessment cannot be refunded, as this step will have been completed.
+The amount of the fee refunded will depend on how soon a withdrawal request is received.
+For applications withdrawn during evaluation, the costs associated with preliminary assessment cannot be refunded, as this step will have been completed.

 What is the registration process?

-There are three steps in the registration process, after an application is lodged:
+There are 3 steps in the registration process after an application is lodged: